-- (i) All cigarette advertisement shall bear the appropriate health warning and tar designation of the cigarette being advertised. - (ii) Advertisements for certain tobacco related products, e.g. smoking accessories should only target adult audience.
+- (i) Members are cautioned to comply with the requirements under the Smoking (Public Health) Ordinance (Cap.
+371) and the Television Advertising Standards. - (ii) Advertisements for certain tobacco related products, e.g. smoking accessories should only target adult audience. - (iii) No children or juvenile shall participate in presentation of advertisements relating tobacco related products